How to get a job on a superyacht

 Recruitment in the superyacht industry

 Recruitment in the superyacht industry goes through peaks and troughs.
 There are good times when the jobs are flowing and other times when it’s a bit harder to find work.
 As newbie crew in the industry, getting your qualifications and being ready for the start of the Med season will make it easier as there will be many more jobs available to you.
+To get a head start, be sure to check out our superyacht courses.

 It’s possible for crew with no experience to get work and this depends on the individual and how much effort they put in to their CV and how proactive the person is.
 I have seen people with no experience but the right attitude find work and go on to have a successful career in the superyacht industry.